rbromulo/ebookreader/README.md

 1. Download and unpack the sources

-2. In Eclipse, select "New Android Project" -> "From existing source" and point it to the folder you unpacked "Vade Mecum" in.
+2. In Eclipse, select "New Android Project" -> "From existing source" and point it to the folder you unpacked "AuJur E-Book Reader" in.

 3.   inside the source folder, there is a folder called "libs".
 Put all JAR files in the classpath of the project